How Mileage Affects Extended Warranty Cost

 Mid Mileage (50K-75K)

-At 50,000-75,000 miles, warranty costs begin to increase modestly.
+At 50,000-75,000 miles, pricing begins to increase modestly.
 More coverage options remain available, and pricing remains competitive.
 This is often the sweet spot for purchasing extended coverage.

 Higher Mileage (75K-100K)

-Between 75,000-100,000 miles, costs increase more significantly.
+Between 75,000-100,000 miles, pricing increases more significantly.
 Some providers begin limiting coverage options.
-Average prices run 15-25% higher than low-mileage coverage.

 High Mileage (100K+)

-Above 100,000 miles, options become limited and costs increase substantially.
+Above 100,000 miles, options become limited and pricing increases substantially.
 Some providers won't cover vehicles above certain mileage thresholds.
-Expect to pay 30-50% premiums over low-mileage pricing.

 Very High Mileage (150K+)